Will the $100 laptop help save the developing world?

 XO Laptop Technology and Cost

 The XO laptop's design emphasizes cheap, durable construction that can survive a variety of climates and the rigors of the developing world.
 The machine can withstand dirt, scratches, impact and water while also providing long battery life.
 Every feature is carefully engineered to conform to these standards and to minimize the need for maintenance.
 To that end, the XO laptop has no moving parts -- no hard drive with spinning platters, no cooling fans, no optical drive.
+Image courtesy Mike McGregor As seen here, the XO laptop's screen can be twisted and laid flat, transforming the laptop into an e-book. |

 The 433 Mhz AMD processor and 256 megabytes of SDRAM are unimpressive by today's standards, but the XO has ample speed to run its lightweight, no-frills software.
 The XO's processor is designed to be energy efficient, and several devices are available to recharge the battery, including an electrical adapter, hand crank, foot-pedal and solar-powered charger.